asyncvlsi/TritonRoute-WXL/README.md

 ```
 $ ./TritonRoute -lef <LEF_FILE> -def <DEF_FILE> -output <OUTPUT_DEF>
 ```
-Note that you will need to have POST9.dat and POWV9.dat (under /src/gr/flute/) present in your run directory for global-detailed routing.

 ## Supported Technologies ##
 * ISPD-2018 and ISPD-2019 Initial Detailed Routing Contests